-

 5. Your storyline is compelling

 You’ve created a sequence of events that progresses logically and purposefully and that culminates in climax.
 This sequence is called plot.
 The plot of a short story can (and probably should) involve just one single incident or main conflict.
-And conflict is clash.
+Conflict is clash.
 A clash of what?
 A clash of desires.
-On the other hand, the plot of a novel — even a short novel — should be more complex and involve a series of incidents.
-This series should progress naturally, yet not predictably, and if your storyline achieves that, you have on that level succeeded in writing a good book.
+On the other hand, the plot of a novel — even a short novel — should be a least a little more complex and involve a series of incidents.
+This is the very thing that distinguishes a novel (or novella) from a short story: a single incident versus a series of incidents.
+The incidents should progress naturally, yet not predictably, and they should move inexorably toward a purpose or goal, which purpose or goal should be clearly stated early on and restated at least few times as the characters make progress to it.
+The purpose or goal is also known as the climax — after which, your story should resolve.
+If your storyline achieves this, you’ve on a significant level succeeded in writing a good book.

-4. You’ve given the reader something to be curious about
+4. You’ve given the reader something about which to be curious

 3. Your climax resolves your central conflict